cometbft/cometbft/spec/consensus/signing.md

 [block times](./time.md):

-- [BFT Time](./bft-time.md): the `Timestamp` field of `Precommit` vote messages are used to compute the `Time` for the next proposed block.
+- [BFT Time](./bft-time.md): the `Timestamp` field of `Precommit` vote messages is used to compute the `Time` for the next proposed block.
   Correct validators are expected to report their local clock time, provided that the time is higher than the current block's time.
   Otherwise, the reported time is the current block's time plus 1ms.